fredrikekre/Literate.jl/docs/src/fileformat.md

 ## Define variable x and y
 x = 1//3
 y = 2//5
+z = 3//5 ## z is 3//5 and this is an end of line comment

 # When adding `x` and `y` together we obtain a new rational number: